 (While we’re here, 8K doubles that to 7,680 x 4,320 for an incredible 33,177,600 pixels.
 But we wouldn’t recommend anybody buy an 8K TV in 2022 because, bluntly, the content just isn’t available, and you’re largely paying for bragging rights rather than quality.)

-All of this has an impact on the size of screen you need, because there are limits to what the eye can actually see.
+All of this has an impact on the size of the screen you need because there are limits to what the eye can actually see.
 There’s an argument to say that 4K is wasted on any screen below 48-inches because the distance you’d need to be from the screen to actually see the difference would make any program unwatchable.

 So what TV size do I need?